-Did you know that 50% more Oahu residents live in condos instead of single-family homes?
+Did you know that more than 60% of Oahu residents live in condos instead of single-family homes?

 Last year, 5,824 condos sold versus 3,908 single family homes.
 Condo living on Oahu is a popular and often more practical lifestyle choice.

 Then why do many first-time inquiries from the US mainland and other countries express their preference for single-family homes?
 At least this is true initially until all options are explored and the pros and cons considered.
 Perhaps some buyers have only ever lived in single-family homes and never thought about condo living before?
 Others may foster preconceived ideas about condo living as being “less desirable.”
 This ties in with the prevailing myth that “single-family homes appreciate faster than condos.”
 A myth that does not apply to the high-value Honolulu real estate market.
 According to the Honolulu Board of Realtors, Oahu’s median sales price appreciation compares as follows: